 6) Cutting Board

-Any cutting board you already have will probably work here, but if you do want to buy one for camping, I just starter using this Epicurean cutting board and I think it’s great for camping!
+Any cutting board you already have will probably work here, but if you do want to buy one for camping, I just started using this Epicurean cutting board and I think it’s great for camping!

 7) Sharp Knife